 *In many instances one organization can partner to provide a space for the workshop, while other organizations do not have space, but collections.
 Consider including multiple partners and collections in order to provide the best space to host, as well as a diverse range of formats for your workshop.

-Once you have identified your partner organizations, confirm location and date of the workshop and have each partner sign a project agreement.
+Once you have identified your partner organizations, confirmed location and date of the workshop, have each partner sign a project agreement.
 This document should clearly state the objectives and expectations of the workshop.

 The major sections of the agreement include:

 - listed goals of the workshop, specific day-of workshop tasks

 - specific tasks the planning committee need to complete and supplies they are responsible for